 This formula converts the date in cell A1 to a text string in the format “MM/DD/YYYY”.
 You can customize the format to suit your needs, using various format codes and options.

 In this topic, we will explore the different ways to format dates in Google Sheets using formulas and functions.
 We will also discuss common date formatting issues and provide solutions to common problems.
 By the end of this topic, you will be able to format dates correctly and effectively in your Google Sheets spreadsheets.
-(See Also: How To Make A Budget Using Google Sheets)
+(See Also: How To Look For Duplicates In Google Sheets)

 How To Format Date In Google Sheets Formula